We Are Here to Serve You from Bail Hearing to Jury Trial

 - Vehicular manslaughter

-If your situation involves a wobbler, get in touch with our team at Sterger Law Group right away.
+If your situation involves a wobbler, get in touch with our Escondido felony defense attorneys at Sterger Law Group right away.
 We will work to negotiate misdemeanor charges versus felony charges.

 While any criminal conviction can seriously impact a person’s life, a felony can bring about especially severe consequences.
 Penalties will typically include fines of $10,000 or more and more than one year of incarceration.
 In some cases, a felony conviction can result in life imprisonment or even the death penalty (which is not currently enforced in California).